Pesticide Applicator Continuing Education

 Aquatic ecosystems are extremely complex and fragile.
 This course covers the many aspects necessary for managing aquatic pests, from site evaluation and pest identification to pesticide application and treatment evaluation.
 Risk communication strategies are included, along with a variety of control methods in addition to aquatic pesticides.

-Calibration Clinic - Pesticide Sprayers and Spreaders | New York Approval #NY-24-426614
+New York Calibration Clinic - Pesticide Sprayers and Spreaders

 Proper application of pesticides and fertilizers on turfgrass is only possible with accurately calibrated equipment.
 These lessons discuss the calibration of three types of application equipment: handheld or back-pack pump-up sprayers, large acreage sprayers, and fertilizer or “dry-granular” spreaders as well as several different calibration techniques.

-Common Ornamental Plant Pests | New York Approval #NY-24-426615
+New York Common Ornamental Plant Pests

 Pest management of ornamental plants involves multiple steps from growing a healthy plant that is more resistant to pest damage to correctly identifying the problem when present.
 This course will cover the most common pests of ornamental plants.